Dance music: 1900s–1910s

 During the early 20th century, ballroom dancing gained popularity among the working class who attended public dance halls.

 1920s

 Dance music became enormously popular during the 1920s.
 Nightclubs were frequented by large numbers of people at which a form of jazz, which was characterized by fancy orchestras with strings instruments and complex arrangements, became the standard music at clubs.
 A particularly popular dance was the fox-trot.
 At the time this music was simply called jazz, although today people refer to it as "white jazz" or big band.
+Marabi evolved in South Africa in the 1920s, rooted in South African folk music, ragtime, jazz and blues.
+People were able to dance endlessly without having to have been familiar with the songs being played, before.

 1930s–1940s

-Genres: Swing music, Western swing.
-Duke Ellington, Benny Goodman and Glenn Miller gained swing jazz hit.
+Genres: Swing music, mbube, Congolese rumba, Western swing.
+Duke Ellington, Benny Goodman and Glenn Miller gained swing jazz hits.